 This is one of the hugest mistakes that small businesses and entrepreneurs make: either not doing any research at all, or performing too little.
-You can never invest enough in market research, and we’re specialists in it.
+You can never invest enough in market research, and I specialize in it.

-We’re not a business that tries to sell you a cookie-cutter answer that we just rinse and repeat for every business.
-No, we take the time to really research your business/brand, the audience that you’re trying to reach, what you’ve done so far, analyze why it hasn’t worked, get feedback from your target audience, get statistics about your target audience and then use all of that data, all of that acquired knowledge that’s relevant to you, and only you, to build a custom strategy, or give custom advice specifically tailored to what will work for you…
+I’m not a strategist that tries to sell you a cookie-cutter answer that I just rinse and repeat for every business.
+No, I take the time to really research your business/brand, the audience that you’re trying to reach, what you’ve done so far, analyze why it hasn’t worked, get feedback from your target audience, get statistics about your target audience and then use all of that data, all of that acquired knowledge that’s relevant to you, and only you, to build a custom strategy, or give custom advice specifically tailored to what will work for you…

 …and only you.